 - Pick a specific time and trigger – You don’t need to have an exact time like 2pm, but a general time or place in your schedule such as the afternoon, or upon waking, or right before bed.
 The best way to start any new habit is to tie it with an existing habit.
 So if you use a regular event to be the trigger, that will help you make this automatic.
 Try first thing upon waking in bed, or set a recurring reminder in your phone to be the trigger.

-- Visualize how this will go – right now just close your eyes and make a quick mental image of how this will work.
+- Visualize how this will go – right now just close your eyes and make a quick image in your mind of how this will work.
 For example, see yourself waking up in the AM and then closing your eyes for a quick minute to start this habit.